 Engagement with College life

-Each individual college has a tutor system which provides a support network for students.
-A college's tutorial body is a diverse group of people from a variety of backgrounds who are recruited both from within the university (administrative as well as academic staff) and from the local community.
-College tutors do not have a direct input into teaching but offer friendship, advice and support to students within the college.
-The overriding aim of the tutor system is to create and enhance a sense of community within the college and the wider University.
-The link on the right-hand side of this page gives an insight into the role of the college tutor.
+Each individual college has a mentor system which provides a support network for students.
+A college's body of mentors is a diverse group of people from a variety of backgrounds who are recruited both from within the university (administrative as well as academic staff) and from the local community.
+College mentors do not have a direct input into teaching but offer friendship, advice and support to students within the college.
+The overriding aim of the mentor system is to create and enhance a sense of community within the college and the wider University.

 Senior Common Room